sghall/resonance/docs/src/routes/documentation/createNodeGroup/README1.md

 import Bar from './Bar';

-// Exports a component that will take a data prop and render a wrapped Bar component for each object in the data array.
+// Exports a component that will take a data prop and render a Bar component for each object in a data array.
-// Each Bar is wrapped in a withTransitions HOC that allows you to transition its state.
+// Each Bar will be wrapped in a withTransitions HOC that allows you to transition its state.
-// A 'g' element will be the container component.
+// A 'g' element will be the wrapper component.
 This could also be a custom component or 'div', 'span', etc.
 // The keyAccessor should return a string key when given a data object.
 // The string key is used to determine which bars are entering, updating and exiting.

 export default createNodeGroup(Bar, 'g', (data) => data.name);
 ```

 ### `NodeGroup` - Component